Can’t find the answer to your question?

 This allows us to use the 10 Gauge wire that comes supplied in your solar kit.

 The high voltage is then brought down to battery voltage in the controller, and the amps are magnified to charge the batteries.
-Note, a 30 amp breaker is recommended at the battery connection.
+Note, a properly sized circuit breaker is recommended at the battery connection.